cfpb/college-costs/README.md

 npm test
 ```

+To run functional tests, **you need to make sure that you have version 4.0+ of Node.js**.
+Install/upgrade it using either `npm` or `brew`.

-To run functional tests you'll first need webdriver-manager and protractor:
+You'll also need webdriver-manager and protractor:

 ```bash
 npm install -g webdriver-manager protractor